-The prolonged withdrawal phase happens after the acute period and can last between 10 and 14 days.
+The prolonged withdrawal phase follows the acute phase and can last between 10 and 14 days.
 Apart from the usual symptoms, such as general malaise, headaches, and nausea, patients may experience depression and cravings.
 Some patients who struggle with depression may experience suicidal thoughts, which can lead to suicide attempts.

-The symptoms listed above are not a complete account of withdrawal symptoms, and depending on some individual factors and history of abuse, the duration of the withdrawal symptoms may vary.
-Note that some users experience withdrawal symptoms, such as lack of motivation and mood swings, for up to a few years after detox.
+The symptoms listed above are not a complete list of possible withdrawal symptoms, and depending on certain individual factors and history of drug abuse, the duration of withdrawal symptoms may vary.
+Note that some users experience withdrawal symptoms, such as lack of motivation and mood swings, for up to a few years after detoxification.

 Factors that may influence withdrawal

 Ativan Potential Dangers

 Like other benzodiazepines, the best way to quit Ativan is by tapering.
 Quitting “cold turkey” can be dangerous and lead to life-threatening withdrawal symptoms such as seizures, brain damage, coma, or even death (in the most severe cases.)

-A doctor can help by setting up a gradual tapering off of Ativan as well as prescribing medication to alleviate some of the worst symptoms.
-One will be monitored continuously, having vitals checked to watch for seizures and respiration issues.
-One will also receive the emotional support many need to stay resolute throughout the detox.
+A gradual tapering is the medically recommended process for coming off of Ativan.
+A doctor will be able to assist and monitor this process, checking vitals and watching for seizures and respiration issues.
+If necessary, mental health professionals are also available to provide emotional support throughout the detox.
 Patients may suffer from depression and suicidal thoughts while going through withdrawal and having support can greatly decrease the risk of acting on these feelings.
-Detox centers are the safest way to go through the process of Ativan withdrawal.
+Detox centers are the safest places to undergo the withdrawal and recovery process.